formanektomas/4EK608_4EK416/README.md

 ---

 **COVID 19 arrangements for WS 2020/2021**
-MS Teams groups will be established and students will be contacted/invited through their email addresses.
+MS Teams groups will be established and students will be invited by e-mail.

 ---